SURVEY & ARTILLERY (cont'd)

 ROSSIGNOL

-PROFILE - Camille Rossignol was a French officer and weaponsmith (for his résumé, click HERE).
+Camille Rossignol was a French officer and weaponsmith (for his resumee, click HERE).

-He invented a compass system and filed for a patent (no. 167.980, 14.10.1885, Boussole militaire devant servir à diriger les troupes et au levé des plans - Military compass for leading troops and survey tasks).
+He patented two compass systems.
+The first one is only known by the official announcement (no. 167,980, 4 Oct.
+1885), Boussole militaire devant servir à diriger les troupes et au levé des plans - Military compass for leading troops and survey tasks).
+The second one, (no. 238,313, 5 May 1894) Boussole militaire perfectionnée - Improved mil. compass.
 Its unusual design features a boom with the rear part of the sight and two rulers.
 The sight's rear part is a notch in the fitting of the marching course setting screw.
 The right-hand side ruler is a distance measuring scale (1:80.000).
-The left side features a ruler in milimeter.
+The left side features a ruler in millimeter.
 The zero reference of both rulers is located in the compass' center, so that the divisions read 40 to 100 mm and respectively 3 to 8 km.
 The compass capsule can rotate.
 It has a transparent bottom made of horn and a cross, one arm of which being painted black.
 For taking a bearing, one has to observe in the mirror the magnetic needle and turn the capsule until the black cross arm lies under the North pointer.
 The compass was delivered with a leather pouch and a wooden box.

 C. ROSSIGNOL